Rules of Conduct

 • Fighting or challenging to fight, running, roughhousing, pushing, shoving, or throwing things.

-• Lying down or sleeping.
+• Sleeping, or appearing to be sleeping.

-• Harassing or discriminating against users, volunteers, or staff based on race, color, religion, national origin, sex, gender, gender identity, sexual orientation, ancestry, or any other protected class.
+• Harassing or discriminating against Library users, volunteers, or staff based on race, color, religion, national origin, sex, gender, gender identity, sexual orientation, ancestry, or any other protected class.

-• Trespassing in non-public areas, being in the Library without permission of an authorized Library employee before or after Library operating hours, or camping on Library grounds.
+• Trespassing in non-public areas, being in the Library without permission of an authorized Library employee before or after Library operating hours or, camping on Library grounds.

 • Leaving packages, backpacks, luggage, or any other personal items unattended.
 Library staff will not store these items for Library users.
 Unattended items are subject to immediate confiscation.